Ashwin-1709/Theory-of-Computation-Assignment-1/README.md

 ### Problem Statement :
 (Refer to ```Problem_Statement.pdf```)
 1. NFA simulation using multiprocessing
-2. Minimisation of DFA using Table filling Algorithm
+2. Minimization of DFA using Table filling Algorithm

 ## Build Instructions
 1. Open a terminal.